ChaimaZahani/Chaima_test/README.md

 1. In the backend directory, create a .env file.
 2. Add the environment variables listed above.
 3. After setting up the .env file, restart the backend server to apply the changes.
+Database Setup
+To populate the database with initial test data for products and users, follow these steps:

+## Prerequisites
+Ensure that MongoDB is installed and running locally.

+Import Data
+Use the mongoimport command to import the JSON files directly into your MongoDB database.

+Run the following commands from the root of your project:

+      ```bash
+         mongoimport --uri mongodb://127.0.0.1:27017/e_commerce --collection users --file ./backend/data/users.json --jsonArray
+         mongoimport --uri mongodb://127.0.0.1:27017/e_commerce --collection products --file ./backend/data/products.json --jsonArray

+Replace ./backend/data/users.json and ./backend/data/products.json with the paths to your JSON files if they are located elsewhere.